How People Use Ensō

 How’s the musical and what kind of squirrels we are talking about?

-One of the best things about working on tools for beautifully weird people is that I can start emails like this.
+One of the best things about working on tools for beautifully weird people is that I get to send emails that start like this.

-One of the HN comments (TODO: link) on the new version of Ensō mentions script writing as a use case in which I'd need to add monospaced fonts, but didn't touch on structured writing.
-I find it surprising and somewhat funny because Ensō is the antithesis of the tools I thought normally were used for that purpose.
+One of the HN comments on the new version of Ensō mentions script writing as a use case for which I'd need to add monospaced fonts.
+I find it surprising and somewhat funny that they mentioned fonts, but said nothing about structured writing.
+Ensō is the antithesis of the tools I thought were normally used for that purpose.

-This is the second or possibly first most common use case, even mentioned during a Say Hi call I had today.
+This is a strong contender for the most common use case, even mentioned during a Say Hi call I had just today.

-It resonates with me because I used to write by creating giant, 5-levels deep outlines which then I dressed into sentences, largely out of a fear of missing something important.
-With time and practice I learned that this isn't how my mind works.
-I learned to use both modes of thinking/writing.
+It resonates with me because I used to write by creating giant, 5-levels deep outlines which I then dressed into sentences, largely out of a fear of missing something important.
+With time and practice I learned this isn't how my mind works, and I now use both modes of thinking/writing: "scaffolding" and "flowing" (architecture vs. gardening).

-That said, I know of some bloggers who write the entire posts this way, with two direct messages I received just in the past two weeks.
+That said, I know of bloggers who write entire posts this way, as illustrated by two DMs I received in just the past couple of weeks:

 Also I used Ensō for my latest - viral, ofc - blog article.
 It was extremely pleasant.
 Thank you!!!